 sparingly in the West Indies, and has other populations in the Old World.
 Another subspecies lives in South America.

 Diving ducks are rather small species with large heads and short necks.
 The sister genera Nomonyx and Oxyura can also be distinguished from a distance by their short and stiff tails.
 When taking off from the water surface, they need to run for a certain distance while beating their wings.
-In that they can be told apart from typical ducks, which can take of straight off the water's surface.
+In that they can be told apart from typical ducks, which can take off straight from water's surface.

 This species is a diver and finds its food at underwater levels unreachable to many other ducks.